cookiecutter/cookiecutter-django/README.rst

 Submit a Pull Request
 ~~~~~~~~~~~~~~~~~~~~~~

-We also accept pull requests if they're small, atomic, and make our own project development
+We accept pull requests if they're small, atomic, and make our own project development
 experience better.

 Articles